LGBTQ Professional Academy for Advisors (aka Advisor Bootcamp)

 Do you enjoy advising LGBTQ college students, but wish you could be more equipped with the most effective information, tools and resources?
 Campus Pride has the skill-building retreat just for you -- the LGBTQ Professional Academy for Advisors (aka Advisor Bootcamp).
 The five day retreat is in coordination with Camp Pride and brings together LGBTQ student advisors and higher education staff who support LGBTQ youth from around the country.
 At the academy, you will have the opportunity to expand your knowledge, enhance your skills as well as collaborate with others who share your passion for advising and creating safer, more welcoming communities.

 Full and partial Advisor Bootcamp scholarships are available on a limited basis.
-First priority consideration is April 18, 2016 and rolling thereafter.
+First priority consideration is April 15, 2017 and on a rolling-basis thereafter.
 Applicants who have already registered and paid will be refunded any scholarship monies at the time of the event.
 Due to a limited capacity, we do encourage you to register for Advisor Bootcamp ASAP.
 Campus Pride seeks a diverse cohort of student leaders/advisors and these scholarships assist in this commitment across race, sexual orientation, gender identity/expression, socio-economic and geographical boundaries.

 BOOTCAMP is for YOU, if you want to: